-A student who wishes to withdraw from the University after completing registration for a semester or summer session must secure the dean’s approval.
-Following withdrawal, students are required to meet with the appropriate school/college academic adviser or other designated individual before the first class day of the semester for which they plan to re-enroll.
+A student who wishes to withdraw from the University after completing registration for a semester or summer session must secure the dean’s acknowledgement.
+Following withdrawal, students are required to meet with the appropriate school/college academic advisor or other designated individual before the first class day of the semester for which they plan to re-enroll.
 A student who is a minor must present a written statement from a parent, guardian, or sponsor indicating that the responsible person knows of the student’s intent to withdraw.
 In addition, international students must have permission from the International Office to withdraw.

-After the last day for withdrawing (approximately midsemester), an undergraduate student may petition for withdrawal only for urgent, substantiated, nonacademic reasons.
+After the last day for withdrawing (approximately mid-semester), an undergraduate student may petition for withdrawal only for urgent, substantiated, nonacademic reasons.
 Withdrawal by an undergraduate student on scholastic probation may affect the student’s scholastic standing.
 Information about scholastic probation and dismissal is given in Scholastic Probation and Dismissal.

 A student must request a medical withdrawal from UHS/CMHC by the last class day.
 Forms must be returned to UHS/CMHC before the first day of final exams.
 A student who requests medical withdrawal must submit copies of medical records from each medical and mental health care provider treating the condition.
 The medical records must include the date of onset of the illness or injury, dates of care, and diagnosis and prognosis.
 If the withdrawal is approved, the registrar and other appropriate officials will be notified.
-Specific information about the medical withdrawal process is available at http://healthyhorns.utexas.edu/medicalwithdrawals.html.
+Specific information about the medical withdrawal process is available at the University Health Services website.